zatech/code-of-conduct/README.md

 ## Acceptable Content
 The ZA Tech community is a collection of professionals, as such it is expected that the content made available by members of the community should at all times adhere to the acceptable content policy.
 This policy is intended to protect the community's image, as well as the image of its members, through restrictions on certain classes of content which may be deemed to be unsuitable in a work or family context.

+Links to content are deemed as acceptable as the content within.

 Classes of content which we deem to be unsuitable include:

  - Pornographic or sexually suggestive material, either in graphic or text form.